Skip to main content

 End-to-End Only

 In this example let's assume you visit your website and the content will be different based on which A/B campaign your server decides to send.
-Perhaps it is based on geo-location, IP address, time of day, locale, or other factors that are difficult to control.
+Perhaps it's based on geo-location, IP address, time of day, locale, or other factors that are difficult to control.
 How can you write tests in this manner?

 Control which campaign gets sent, or provide a reliable means to know which one it is.